-Strain: SR2609
+Strain: SR3777

-Original Source: Staphylococcus aureus (S. aureus), strain SR2609 was isolated in 2011 from human blood in Washington, USA.1
+Original Source: Staphylococcus aureus (S. aureus), strain SR3777 was isolated in 2011 from human blood in Missouri, USA.

-Comments: S. aureus, strain SR2609 was deposited as resistant to oxacillin, ceftriaxone, levofloxacin and rifampin: sensitive to ceftaroline, erythromycin, clindamycin, linezolid, trimethoprim/sulfamethoxazole, daptomycin and vancomycin; positive for mec (subtype IV) and PVL; MLST sequencing type (ST) 8; pulsed-field gel electrophoresis (PFGE) type USA300.1 S. aureus, strain SR2609 is a vancomycin-sensitive S. aureus (VSSA) strain.
-This susceptible phenotype was identified using population analysis profiling with area under the curve (PAP-AUC) and Etest® GRD (glycopeptide resistance detection) methods.^{2,3} It is reported to have two single nucleotide polymorphisms (SNPs) within the rifampin-resistance determining region (RRDR) of the rpoB gene, D471G and P519L, which have been identified in other rifampin-resistant S. aureus strains.3
+Comments: S. aureus, strain SR3777 was deposited as resistant to oxacillin, ceftriaxone, clindamycin, erythromycin and levofloxacin; sensitive to ceftaroline, tetracycline, linezolid, trimethoprim/sulfamethoxazole, daptomycin and rifampin; positive for mec (subtype II); negative for PVL; MLST sequencing type (ST) 5; pulsed-field gel electrophoresis (PFGE) type USA100.1 S. aureus, strain SR3777 was deposited as a heterogeneous vancomycinintermediate S. aureus (hVISA) strain, in which subpopulations of cells of this strain are resistant to vancomycin (MIC ≥ 16 μg/mL).1-3 This intermediate phenotype was identified using population analysis profiling with area under the curve (PAP-AUC) method.2-3

 S. aureus is a Gram-positive, cluster-forming coccus that normally inhabits human nasal passages, skin and mucus membranes.
-It is also a human pathogen and causes a variety of pus-forming infections as well as food poisoning and toxic shock syndrome.
+It is also a human pathogen and causes a variety of pus-forming infections as well as food-poisoning and toxic shock syndrome.
 In 1961, two years after the introduction of methicillin, a penicillinase-resistant penicillin, S. aureus developed methicillin-resistance due to acquisition of the mecA gene.
-Subsequently, MRSA infections have become widespread in both hospital and community settings.4 Vancomycin has been the preferred antibiotic of choice for the treatment of MRSA infections.5 However, there have now been MRSA strains isolated that also have reduced susceptibility or resistance to vancomycin.
-6,7 It is believed that this decreased sensitivity primarily arises through mutations affecting the production of peptidoglycans, resulting in a thickened cell wall and a reduction of vancomycin at its site of action.8 While much rarer, resistance can also occur through the acquisition of the vancomycin resistance gene, vanA, from Enterococcus faecalis.
+Subsequently, MRSA infections have become widespread in both hospital and community settings.
+Vancomycin has been the preferred antibiotic of choice for the treatment of MRSA infections.
+However, there have now been MRSA strains isolated that also have reduced susceptibility or resistance to vancomycin.
+It is believed that this decreased sensitivity primarily arises through mutations affecting the production of peptidoglycans, resulting in a thickened cell wall and a reduction of vancomycin at its site of action.8 While much rarer, resistance can also occur through the acquisition of the vancomycin resistance gene, vanA, from Enterococcus faecalis.
 6,8,9